taggedzi/nonwordgen/README.md

 ## ✨ Features

 - ✔️ Generate **nonwords**, **sentences**, and full **paragraphs**
-- ✔️ Currently Supports **29 languages**, including accents & proper orthography
+- ✔️ Supports **29 languages** with accurate orthography
-- ✔️ **Plugin-based** language architecture
+- ✔️ **Plugin-based** architecture for easy language expansion
-- ✔️ Optional dictionary filtering to avoid real words
+- ✔️ Optional dictionary filtering
 - ✔️ **GUI**, **CLI**, and **Python API**
-- ✔️ Cross-platform: Windows / macOS / Linux
+- ✔️ Works on Windows and Linux

+**macOS users:**
+The project will probably run on macOS, but I don’t have access to a Mac to test or build for it.
+If you're a macOS user and try it out, feedback is appreciated!

 ---